Westroads Mall shooting: Perpetrator

-Robert Arthur Hawkins was the 19-year-old perpetrator of the Westroads Mall shooting.
-He was born at the RAF Lakenheath station in Suffolk, England, U.K., to American U.S. Air Force personnel parents Ronald Hawkins and Maribel "Molly" Rodriguez.
+Robert Arthur Hawkins (May 17, 1988 - December 5, 2007) was born at the RAF Lakenheath station in Suffolk, England, U.K., to American U.S. Air Force personnel parents Ronald Hawkins and Maribel "Molly" Rodriguez.
 He was hospitalized at the age of four after persistent violent behavior in pre-school.
 He was diagnosed with attention-deficit disorder and posttraumatic stress disorder due to his chaotic homelife.
 The day after he turned 14, he was sent to a mental health treatment center for threatening to kill his stepmother.
-Four months later, he became a ward of the State of Nebraska, which lasted nearly four years until he was discharged completely due to his unwillingness to improve.
+Four months later, he became a ward of the State of Nebraska, which lasted nearly four years until he was discharged completely, due to his unwillingness to improve.

 During his second hospitalization, he was diagnosed with an unspecified mood disorder and oppositional defiant disorder.
 His treatments cost the state $265,000.
 He was expelled from Fort Calhoun High School after trying to sell drugs to his classmates in 2005.
 He then attended Papillion-La Vista High School, and later dropped out in March 2006.
 He received a GED.
 In late 2006, he became estranged from his parents and chose to live with two friends and their mother in a home in the Quail Creek Neighborhood of Bellevue, a suburb 10 mi south of Omaha.
-Debora Maruca-Kovac, the owner of the house in which Hawkins lived, described him as "troubled".
-She also stated that he was depressed over being fired from his job at McDonald's, reportedly for stealing $17, and over separating from his girlfriend two weeks prior to the incident because he cheated on her.
+Debora Maruca-Kovac, the owner of the house in which Hawkins lived, described him as "troubled."
+She also stated that he was depressed over having been fired from his job at McDonald's, reportedly for stealing $17, and over separating from his girlfriend two weeks prior to the incident because he cheated on her.
 In the summer of 2007, Hawkins tried to enlist in the U.S. Army but was turned down on account of his mental health record.

-Hawkins was ticketed on November 24, 2007, for suspicion of contributing to the delinquency of a minor and two alcohol charges, one of which was underage possession of alcohol.
+Hawkins was ticketed on November 24, 2007, for suspicion of contributing to the delinquency of a minor and two alcohol charges, one of which was for underage possession of alcohol.
 He was due in court for an arraignment on December 19, 2007.
-In late November, 2007, Hawkins threatened to kill a local teenager's family and burn her house down, because he thought she had stolen his CD player.
+In late November, 2007, Hawkins threatened to kill a local teenager's family and burn her house down because he thought she had stolen his CD player.
 The teen decided to press no charges because Hawkins was known for "shooting his mouth off".
-Hawkins was also convicted as a juvenile of a felony drug conviction while in foster care in Omaha.
+As a juvenile, Hawkins was also convicted of a felony drug charge while in foster care in Omaha.